sq2ips/m20-custom-firmware/README.md

 # GPS
 There are 2 variants of GPS modules, both of them are supported.
 ## New GPS (NMEA)
-In newer M20 sondes u-blox MAX-M10M that uses NMEA protocol is used.
+In newer M20 sondes u-blox [MAX-M10M](https://content.u-blox.com/sites/default/files/documents/MAX-M10M_DataSheet_UBX-22028884.pdf) that uses NMEA protocol is used.

+The module has normal altitude limit to 12000m, that's why mode change is needed for stratospheric flights (to around 30000m).
+After startup a command is sent to the module to change its mode.
+Then the altitude limit is 80000m in exchange for lower max acceleration that is not needed anyway.

 ![alt text](https://github.com/sq2ips/m20-custom-firmware/blob/main/img/gps_new.jpg?raw=true)

 ## Old GPS (XM1110)
 In older M20 sondes XM1110 GPS module is used.
 It transmits data over UART but with custom firmware that transmits only binary protocol data.

+The module doesn't seem to have any altitude limit lower than 30000m.

+Vertical speed from this module is not implemented yet due to weird frame format.

 ![alt text](https://github.com/sq2ips/m20-custom-firmware/blob/main/img/gps_old.jpg?raw=true)